Values and the Wider Curriculum

 Tutorial activities are planned to encourage students to reflect and to give their opinions about issues.

 We have six houses all named after churches designed by Wren himself or under his auspices.
 These are:

-In order to enact the democratic system as Wren, each tutor group elects its own house representative who goes on to serve on a house council.
-Proposals from each individual house council are raised to a combined house council which meets regularly with the Principal and members of the Academy Leadership Team.
-Our Sixth Form has house leaders who oversee the published programme of house activities and help to organise and motivate their houses.
+Each tutor group is given the opportunity to elect its own house representative who then serves on the house council representing the views of the group.
+Proposals from each individual house council will be raised to a combined house council which will meet regularly with the Principal and members of the Academy Leadership Team.
+Our Sixth Form also has house leaders who oversee the published programme of activities and help to organise and motivate their houses.
 Ideas from the house councils are always discussed and whenever possible they are put into action.